amarshall/dotfiles/README.markdown

 - `extract` command to uncompress most common formats.
 - `play` command as a quick shortcut for Emacs games (Tetris, Pong, Snake, etc.).
-- `pman` & `tman` commands to open a man page in Preview or Textmate, respectively (Mac only).
+- `pman` command to open a man page in Preview, respectively (Mac only).

 ### IRB & Rails ###